The Church discography

 The Church, an Australian psychedelic rock band, formed in Sydney in 1980.
 They have released 25 studio albums, numerous singles and other releases and an additional studio album under the name "The Refo:mation".
 This discography lists their original Australian releases, along with significant overseas compilations and singles.

-Four of the albums listed under the "Studio albums" section are outtake collections:
+Three of the albums listed under the studio albums section are outtake collections: